ztachip/ztachip/Documentation/SoftwareDesign.md

 Due to limited memory, all tensor operator objects are singleton and overlapped in memory.

-Users must partion these objects in such a way that they are not in use at the same time.
+Users must partition these objects in such a way that they are not in use at the same time.

 Below is an example for the tensor operator example::vector_add referenced by tensor-core program shown in previous example.